 Salt, or more accurately, sodium, is another factor of hydration.

-Sodium is an electrolyte, which helps to maintain that all important fluid balance.
+Sodium is an electrolyte that helps to maintain that all-important fluid balance.
 It’s also lost through sweat.

 If you’re avoiding salt completely, you’ll never replace the sodium lost throughout the day.

 Does adding salt to water help hydration?
 It can, but not in all situations.

 The best time to add salt to water is if you’ve been exercising, live in extreme temperature conditions, or eat only a low-carb diet.

 Rather than adding salt to your drink, try electrolyte drinks instead.
 They have the balance sorted.